-Wazuh Manager and the Elastic Stack included in this virtual image are configured to work out of the box.
-The next step of the process is to deploy the Wazuh agents, on those systems that you intend to monitor, and connect them to your virtual appliance.
-More documentation at:
+The Wazuh Manager and the Elastic Stack included in this virtual image are configured to work out of the box.
+The next step of the process is to deploy the Wazuh agents on the systems you intend to monitor.
+Once installed, connect them to your virtual appliance.
+More documentation can be found at:

-Before connecting any Wazuh agent, change the VM’s network interface type from NAT (the factory default) to bridge for be reachable to your network.
+Before connecting any of the Wazuh agents, change the VM’s network interface type from NAT (the factory default) to bridge for communication with your network.
 By default, the VM will try to get an IP address from your network’s DHCP server.
-Alternatively, you can set a static IP address by configuring the proper network files on the CentOS operating system where it’s this virtual machine based on.
+Alternatively, you can set a static IP address by configuring the proper network files on the CentOS operating system that the virtual machine is based on.

-- You can start and stop wazuh-manager, elasticsearch, logstash, and kibana with the ‘systemctl’ command.
-Examples:
+- You can start and stop wazuh-manager, wazuh-api, elasticsearch, logstash, and kibana with the ‘systemctl’ command.
+For example:

-# systemctl restart wazuh-manager # systemctl stop elasticsearch # systemctl start logstash # systemctl status kibana
+# systemctl restart wazuh-manager # systemctl restart wazuh-api # systemctl stop elasticsearch # systemctl start logstash # systemctl status kibana

 OVA_IP_ADDRESSis your system IP).